michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 $f$;
 ```

-The `calculate_cost()` function is as easy as it can be.
-For given trade type, it multiplies given energy by all prices found.
-Then returns the sum of them.
-Its `_exclude` parameter allow to ignore requested price item by its name.
-Similarily, `_include` will ensure returning cost only for given price entry,
+The `calculate_cost()` function is straightforward: for a given trade type, it multiplies the specified energy value by all applicable prices and returns their sum.
+The optional `_exclude` parameter allows you to omit a specific price item by name, while `_include` restricts the calculation to a particular price entry.

-The `calculate_fee()` is a tiny bit more complex, calculating cost of both type of fees for given energy.
-Like previous function, it also allows to not include some fee entries to the result.
+The `calculate_fee()` function is slightly more complex, as it computes the total cost of both types of fees for the given energy value.
+Like `calculate_cost()`, it supports excluding certain fee entries from the result.

-Combining these functions allows to calculate wide range of different costs within CAGG.
-Obviosly you can use them manually ie for testing purposes.
+By combining these functions, you can flexibly calculate a wide range of costs within CAGGs or use them directly for manual testing.

-> If you changed declaration from STABLE to IMMUTABLE, ensure that you execute `DISCARD PLANS` before each use of those functions (unless prices are not changed or you reconnected to the database).
+> If you change the function declaration from STABLE to IMMUTABLE, make sure to run `DISCARD PLANS` before each manual use (unless prices remain unchanged or you reconnect to the database).

 ## Aggregates for Energy

-The first level CAGG is the hourly energy one, aggregating data from the `ltss` table.
-Other CAGGs uses those precalculated energy aggregates.
+The first-level CAGG aggregates hourly energy data from the `ltss` table.
+All subsequent CAGGs build on these precalculated energy aggregates.

-What is provided by costs CAGGs is up to individual needs and decissions.
-If you plan to compare alternative offers in future, it's handy to have access to some precalculated values.
-While it can be done on-the-fly, it will be more taxing to the system.
-To the extend that will be unusable for presentation purposes.
+The specific outputs of the costs CAGGs should be tailored to your requirements.
+If you anticipate comparing alternative offers in the future, it is beneficial to store certain precalculated values.
+While these calculations can be performed on demand, doing so may place excessive load on the system, making real-time presentation impractical.

-Purchase and sale costs may be considered usefull in every setup.
-Storing net price of energy is useful as well.
+In most setups, tracking both purchase and sale costs is valuable.
+Storing the net price of energy is also recommended.

-My final proposal is:
+The final proposal includes the following metrics:

-* purchase cost (gross energy value + fees)
+* **Purchase cost**: Total cost of purchased energy (net energy value plus fees)
-* trading cost of purchased energy
+* **Trading cost of purchased energy**: Fees and taxes associated with purchased energy
-* net cost of purchased energy
+* **Net cost of purchased energy**: Net price of purchased energy (excluding fees)

-* sale income (gross energy value - fees)
+* **Sale income**: Total income from sold energy (net energy value minus fees)
-* trading cost of sold energy
+* **Trading cost of sold energy**: Fees and taxes deducted from sold energy
-* net cost of sold energy
+* **Net cost of sold energy**: Net price received for sold energy (excluding fees)

 ```sql